CatatonicAdenosine/electroncash-docs/old/faq.rst

    constant forest adore false green weave stop guy fur freeze giggle clock

-Your wallet can be entirely recovered from its seed.
-For this, select the "restore wallet" option in the startup.
+Your wallet can be entirely recovered from its seed, so your seed phrase should be written down and stored in a safe place.
+To restore your wallet from the seed, select the "restore wallet" option in the startup.

 How secure is the seed?
 -----------------------